AbrahamVillaFigueroa/abrahamvillafigueroa.github.io/content/portafolio/index.md

 [Project website](https://elcineprobablemente.com/index.html) created in plain HTML, CSS and JavaScript for the magazine I created and edited.
 It is hosted in GitHub Pages.
 #### Commissioned personal website
-Personal website that aims to adopte a vintage/indie web aesthetic to generate a distinctive impression.
+Personal website that aims to adopt a vintage/indie web aesthetic to generate a distinctive impression.
 It is not currently online anymore, but here are some screenshots of it.
 ![img](imgs/retro-web1.png#small)